 2. You don’t know what you don’t know.

 When you move into your first house, it’s a little bewildering when you discover all the things that can go wrong with it.
-Nonetheless, when our basement flooded a little over a year ago, I was pretty excited to do a remodeling project.
+Nonetheless, when our basement flooded a few years ago, I was pretty excited to do a remodeling project.

 A month into it I wanted to die.

 Pinterest failed me.
 It failed to mention how hard the work would be, and it also failed to mention how to effectively whitewash your fireplace with drippy, splattery water-paint when you generally hate painting and you have three curious and small kids popping in and out of a generally hazardous work area.